FedSEA-LLaMA: A Secure, Efficient and Adaptive Federated Splitting Framework for Large Language Models: Model

-FL-LLaMA transmits only the minimal information necessary for effective model training and inference.
-One significant improvement arises from reducing redundancy in attention mask transmissions.
-In masked self-attention mechanisms, the attention mask serves two primary purposes: (1) preventing decoders from prematurely accessing subsequent tokens during prediction, and (2) ensuring that padding tokens within input data do not interfere with attention computations involving valid tokens.
-Notably, the generation of attention masks across transformer blocks remains consistent throughout each training iteration and depends solely on dataset padding.
-Consequently, rather than transmitting the entire attention mask tensors $A_{mask}\in [0,-\infty]^{b \times seq\_len \times seq\_len}$, which incurs substantial bandwidth latency, the FL-LLaMA framework only sends essential metadata ($seq\_len$, $pad\_len$) indicating the locations of padding tokens versus valid tokens from the client to the server, thus significantly decreasing communication overhead.
+FedSEA-LLaMA transmits only the minimal information necessary for effective model training and inference.
+In particular, it reduces redundancy in attention-mask transmissions compared to FL-GLM.
+Since the generation of attention-mask remains consistent across transformer blocks within each training iteration and depends solely on dataset padding, transmitting full attention-mask tensors $A_{mask}\in [0,-\infty]^{batch\_size \times seq\_len \times seq\_len}$ results in unnecessary communication overhead during training and inference.
+Instead, FedSEA-LLaMA transmits only essential metadata ($seq\_len$, $pad\_len$), indicating padding locations, thereby significantly decreasing bandwidth usage.